-- > All items permitted in this dress code must be clean and in good repair (without holes, tears, rips) and made of material that is not sheer or see-through. - Footwear must be worn at all times.
-Any footwear that poses a safety hazard is not permitted. - > Students' heads must be uncovered during the instructional day.
+- All items permitted in this dress code must be clean and made of material that is not sheer or seethrough. - > Footwear must be worn at all times.
+Any footwear that poses a safety hazard is not permitted. - Students' heads must be uncovered during the instructional day.
 Hats, caps, hoods, bandanas, kerchiefs, sunglasses (unless prescribed by a physician), visors, and/or sweatbands (any head covering) are not permitted to be worn during the instructional day. - Clothing, patches, buttons, pins, and/or jewelry are permitted but they must not do any of the following; display sexually suggestive writing/pictures; advocate violence; advertise and/or promote the use of tobacco, alcohol and/or drugs; display double-meaning wording and/or obscene language; use disrespectful language; suggest gang affiliation or activities.